-From beginning to end, your Girl Scout adventure is designed to offer you opportunities to develop courage, confidence and character, every step of the way.
-When you start out on your Girl Scout adventure, from going on a Journey to earning a mentoring award, the experience will stay with you for a lifetime.
+From beginning to end, your Girl Scout adventure is designed to offer opportunities to develop courage, confidence, and character every step of the way.
+When you start your Girl Scout adventure, from going on a Journey to earning a mentoring award, the experience will stay with you for a lifetime.

 Program Aide Pin

-- Completes a council-designed Program Aide leadership training
+- Complete a council-designed Program Aide leadership training

-- Works directly with younger girls over six activity sessions.
+- Work directly with younger girls over six activity sessions.
 This might be assisting girls on Journey activities (in addition to what she did for her LiA), badge activities, or other sessions.
-She might work with a group at their meetings, day camp, or during a special council event.
+She might work with a group at their meetings, at a day camp, or during a special council event.

 Counselor-in-Training I and II

-Love Camp?
-Help create those same memories for a new generation of Girl Scouts by earning your Counselor-in-Training (CIT) award!
+Love camp?
+Help create camp memories for a new generation of Girl Scouts by earning your Counselor-in-Training (CIT) award!

 To earn the Counselor-in-Training Award, a girl: